VenkateshBH99/Web-Technologies-and-Applications/README.md

 # HoTravellr
-  * Selection of hotel using google - map on the homepage itself
+  * Selection of hotel using google - map on the homepage itself.
   * Location Reader
   * Fare filter
   * HoTravellr ID